-After selecting the required axle, while holding the button the screen will change to the control pages as shown above.
+After selecting the required axle, while holding the button the screen will change to the control pages.
 The current status of the axles is described next to the images of the machine.
 The icon of two arrows next to the axles indicates that the system is ready and primed for their movement up or down.